tphamer8/SLP_Discord_Bot/README.md

 <h1>Role Verifcation Discord Bot</h1>
 <!-- ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo) -->
 <h2 style="color: darkblue;">Description</h2>
-This Discord bot is designed to automatically verify a user's purchase of a STEM Launch Program course and assign them the appropriate role to access their session-specific text and voice channels.
-It functions by cross-referencing the user’s provided Order Number and email address against a Google Sheet populated by Make, a software automation tool.
+This Discord bot is designed to automatically verify a user's purchase of a STEM Launch Program course and assign them the appropriate role to access their course-specific text and voice channels.
+It functions by cross-referencing the user’s order number, email Address, and purchased course against a Google Sheet populated by Make, a software automation tool.
 Make integrates the orders from the STEM Launch Program’s Squarespace website into the sheet, keeping it up-to-date with purchases.
 <br />

 <h2 style="color: darkblue;">Languages and Utilities Used</h2>